 Cross-Cultural Film Series

-The goal of the Cross-Cultural Film Series, co-sponsored by the Multicultural Affairs Office, the Schwartz Center and the Disparities Solutions Center, is to use film – popular and documentary – to present themes related to cross-cultural health care and racial/ethnic disparities to a broad audience of health care professionals.
+The goal of the Cross-Cultural Film Series, co-sponsored by the Center for Diversity and Inclusion, the Schwartz Center and the Disparities Solutions Center, is to use film – popular and documentary – to present themes related to cross-cultural health care and racial/ethnic disparities to a broad audience of health care professionals.
 The series also includes discussions with experts and in some cases, the filmmakers.DSC/CDI Film Series:2010

 From the Rural to the Nation: The Origin of the Community Health Center Model and the Roots of Cross-Cultural CareOn Wednesday, April 7th at Harvard Medical School, the Disparities Solutions Center (DSC) and the MGH Multicultural Affairs Office co-hosted a film series that focused on the role of community health centers in providing care to diverse and underserved populations.
 We featured the documentary Out in the Rural: A Health Center in Mississippi (1969) about the Delta Health Center in Bolivar County, Mississippi.
 This film focuses on the use of health services to address the social determinants of health and developing community empowerment, while combining primary care with public health interventions.
 The keynote speaker was Jack Geiger, MD, M.Sci.Hyg, Arthur C. Logan Professor of Community Medicine Emeritus at the City University of New York Medical School.
 Dr. Geiger initiated the community health center model in the USA, founding and directingthe nation's first two community health centers in the Mississippi Delta and in Columbia Point Boston.
 These centers becamemodels for what is now a national network of more than 1000 community health centers serving some 17 million low-income and minority patients.
 In Massachusetts, 52 community health centers provide high quality health care to more than 760,000 state residents through 285 sites statewide.

 Environment, Education and Empowerment: Improving Nutrition and Addressing Obesity in Vulnerable Communities